CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 net.ipv4.conf.all.send_redirects = 0
 ```

-Alternatively, you can create a new file in the `/etc/sysctl.d` directory and add the `net.ipv4.conf.default.send_redirects = 0` and `net.ipv4.conf.all.send_redirects = 0` lines.
+Or, you can create a new file in the `/etc/sysctl.d` directory and add the `net.ipv4.conf.default.send_redirects = 0` and `net.ipv4.conf.all.send_redirects = 0` lines.

 ## Low Impact to Security, High Impact to Usability

-This section discusses items that have a relatively low impact on security but have the potential to greatly disturb the user experience.
+This section discusses items that have low impact on security but have the potential to greatly disrupt the user experience.

 ### Password Protect the Bootloader

-A _bootloader_ is a program that launches the operating system when the switch is powered on or rebooted.
+A _bootloader_ is a program that launches the operating system when the switch is running or rebooted.
 Adding a password to the bootloader does not significantly improve the security of a system but it can cause accidental outages.

-For example, if you configure the switch to have a bootloader password, then work on the switch remotely and make a change that requires a system reboot, when the system begins to boot, it halts and waits for the bootloader password, which you cannot enter unless you are physically at the switch.
+Consider this example.
+If you configure the switch to have a bootloader password, then work on the switch remotely and make a change that requires a reboot, when the system begins to boot, it halts and waits for the bootloader password, which you cannot enter unless you are physically at the switch.
 Instead of a quick reboot, the switch sits offline until someone can enter the bootloader password on the switch and allow it to launch the operating system and bring the switch back online.

 ### Debian Packages

 One of the most tempting services to configure is the Debian package manager that controls the software and updates installed on your switch.
-For example, you might think it is a good idea to configure the package manager to remove all outdated software packages after a new update is completed.
+For example, you might think it is a good idea to configure the package manager to remove all outdated software packages after a new update finishes.
 While it makes more disk space available, it also prevents you from quickly rolling back to a previous version if a software glitch causes the system to malfunction or stop communicating.